Otoro language: Language varieties

 Otoro shows linguistic diversity through the presence of three primary varieties, each named after the respective mountain ranges within which these linguistic variations are observed.

 The Kwara variety is the most prominently represented in the Otoro language, on which Stevenson's book Tira and Otoro is based.
 Furthermore, in the Kwara mountain group, the town of Sabun, known as the home of the Mek, holds a high political status as Mek denotes the chief of the Otoro.

 The native speakers on the hill chains Kijama and Kwijur use remarkably similar varieties.
 Consequently, in this article it is viewed as one and introduced as the Kwijur variety.

 The third vernacular is the Orombe variety.
 It is used in the Orombe and Girindi hills.
 Linguistically the Orombe variety has similarities of both the Kwara and Kwijur variety.

 Phonology

-This section is based on all the Otoro varieties and will demonstrate the phonology of the Otoro Language with the focus on Vowels, Consonants, Stress and intonation.
+This section is based on all the Otoro varieties and covers Vowels, Consonants, Stress and intonation.